ncue-e107/self_scheduling/README.md

 * **Adaptive Scheduling Strategies:**
   * **ERA (Exponential Resource Allocation):** Dynamically assigns a decreasing number of trials to resources based on node performance scores and the current training stage.
   * **ETA (Execution Time-aware Allocation):** Dynamically assigns trials based on the estimated execution time of tasks on each node (slower nodes get fewer tasks).
-* **Resource Pruning (GPA):** The `PBT_GPA.py` scheduler includes a **Garbage-collecting/Pruning** mechanism.
+* **Resource Retire (GPA):** The `PBT_GPA.py` scheduler includes a **retire** mechanism.
 It identifies and retires the weakest idle nodes when training reaches a "late stage," freeing up resources and focusing on high-performance nodes.
 * **PBT Mutation:** Implements standard PBT logic with **Exploit** (copying top performers) and **Explore** (random hyperparameter perturbation).

 ## 📦 Project Structure